Hedgehawk11/burn-my-money/README.md

 - JWT auth

 ## Quick Start

-### If you just want your team to just be added into the main vercel instance, just create an issue, i'll get you set up
+#### If you just want your team to just be added into the main vercel instance, just create an issue, i'll get you set up

+## Self host

 1. Install dependencies: